aksharakra/InstaCure/README.md

 # InstaCure
-Front end of the website
+Front end of an e-commerce medical website.